 As a consequence of his excellent success at the Games, he has been hailed for “single-handedly shattering Hitler’s myth of Aryan dominance.”
 He still owns the distinction for putting on “the best 45 minutes ever in competition” at the 1935 Big Ten track meet in Michigan, where he established three world records and matched another in under half an hour.

 Asafa Powell is a sprinter from Jamaica who is an expert vet in the 100 meters.
 Between June 2005 and May 2008, he established the world record for the 100 meters with speeds of 9.77 and 9.74 seconds.
-Powell has regularly breached the 10-second mark in practice, and his personal record of 9.72 seconds places third among male 100-meter competitors all-time.
+Powell has regularly breached the 10-second mark in practice, and his personal record of 9.72 seconds places him third among male 100-meter competitors of all time.

 Powell participated in the 100 meters at the Olympics in 2004, 2008, and 2012, placing fifth in 2004 and eighth in 2012 after damaging his groin during the run.
 He won a bronze and a silver medal in the 100 m and 4 x 100 m relay competitions at the 2007 Osaka World Championships, and he has won two gold and one silver medal at the Commonwealth Games.